Short stem prosthesis: Benefits, challenges, and success factors

 A structured and well-monitored rehabilitation plan is crucial for recovery.
 Physiotherapy and targeted exercises help improve muscle strength and mobility, leading to a faster return to normal activities.

-• Early Rehabilitation: Early mobilization and physiotherapy often begin on the day of surgery or the next day.
-This helps to maintain muscle function and promote joint mobility.
+• Early rehabilitation: The early mobilization and physiotherapy often start on the day of the operation or the next day.
+This helps preserve muscle function and promote joint mobility.

-• Customized exercises: The rehabilitation plan should be tailored to the individual patient and include targeted exercises to strengthen the muscles, improve joint mobility, and promote overall functionality.
+• Individually adapted exercises: The rehabilitation plan should be individually tailored to the patient and include targeted exercises to strengthen the musculature, improve joint mobility, and promote overall functionality.

 • Long-term care: Rehabilitation does not end after the hospital stay.
 A long-term rehabilitation plan with regular check-ups and adjustments is important to achieve the best results.